 * An Initial Certificate in Teaching Adult Basic Literacy.

 * Twelve years’ experience in further and higher education, including drafting complex documents containing information for students; proofreading academic regulations; designing, writing, and editing newsletters; and editing web content.

 * A number of years spent in industry, including proofreading advertising material for national campaigns and drafting management reports.

 * Media training from a national conservation charity – and PR work for them.

 * Training to support students with disabilities, for example, by working as a study mentor.

 * Experience of working with many different types of people, both face-to-face and over the telephone/via email.

-* I now have eight years’ experience as a self-employed proofreader, working on a wide variety of theses, dissertations, journal and conference papers, books, and other academic work for both students and academic staff; the majority for non-native English speakers.
+* I now have nine years’ experience as a self-employed proofreader and business writer, working on a wide variety of theses, dissertations, journal and conference papers, and other academic work for both students and academic staff; the majority of this work has been for non-native English speakers.